The University of Louisville is proud to serve as the academic base

 - Summer Term(s) (three short terms in May, June and July) - March 1 deadline

-To see minimum standards for admission (i.e., required grade point average and test scores), visit the web site of your degree program.
+To see minimum standards for admission (i.e., required grade point average and test scores), visit the website of your program of choice.

 Apply for admission

-You can find a link to the application from the website of your degree program.
-You will pay an application fee as part of the online application ($50 for undergraduate applications, $60 for graduate applications).
+You can find a link to the application from the website of your program of choice.
+You will pay an application fee as part of the online application ($25 for undergraduate applications, $65 for graduate applications, $40 for graduate certificates).

 In addition to the requirements for undergraduate admission listed on the Apply Now page of each program’s website, undergraduate applicants must have all transcripts reviewed by either the World Education Services (WES) or Educational Credentials Evaluators (ECE) in order to submit a “course-by-course evaluation” to Undergraduate Admissions.
 An application for evaluation and a list of services and fees is available on their websites: www.WES.org or www.ECE.org.

-Applicants to these programs must have all their transcripts reviewed by either the World Education Services (WES) or Educational Credentials Evaluators (ECE) in order to submit a “course-by-course evaluation” to Graduate Admissions.
+Applicants must have all their transcripts reviewed by either the World Education Services (WES) or Educational Credentials Evaluators (ECE) in order to submit a “course-by-course evaluation” to Graduate Admissions.
 An application for evaluation and a list of services and fees is available on their websites: www.WES.org or www.ECE.org.
+To confirm requirements for your program of choice, contact you admission counselor.

 - TOEFL examination: www.toefl.org